Configuring Voice Gateways

 Complete these steps:

-1. On Cisco Unified Communications Manager Administration page, from the menu select Device > Gateway and click Add New.
+1. On the Cisco Unified Communications Manager Administration page, from the menu, select Device > Gateway and click Add New.

 2. For gateway type, select H.323 Gateway, and click Next.